asimniazi63/Object-Detection-on-Satellite-Images/README.md

 # Repository for Object Detection Satellite Imagery Multi-vehicles Dataset (SIMD)
  Repository contains RetinaNet,Yolov3 and Faster RCNN for multi object detection on satellite images dataset.

-# Detailed Readme Files availble here, summary given below:
+# Links availble here for Detailed Readme Files, Rest of the page has summary for all models:
 Further Details can be found here in repsective Readme Files, contains Preprocessing, performance graphs, visual results, network summaries etc. <br /><br />
 [RetinaNet](RetinaNet/)